CONSTITUTION & BYLAWS

 DISTRIBUTION ON DISSOLUTION

-Upon dissolution of the Society, the Executive Council shall distribute the assets and accrued income to one or more organizations which shall meet the limitations prescribed in Sections 1 to 7 inclusive of Article XII.
+Upon dissolution of the Society, the Board of Directors shall distribute the assets and accrued income to one or more organizations which shall meet the limitations prescribed in Sections 1 to 7 inclusive of Article XII.